-The most common screening test is a Total Thyroxin (TT4) level.
+The most common screening test is a Total Thyroxin (TT_4) level.
 This is a measurement of the main thyroid hormone in a blood sample.
-Definitive diagnosis is then made by performing a Free T4 by Equilibrium Dialysis (Free T4 by ED) and/or a "thyroid panel" that assesses the levels of multiple forms of thyroxin.
+A low level of total thyroxin, along with the presence of clinical signs is suggestive of hypothyroidism.
+Definitive diagnosis is then made by performing a Free T4 by Equilibrium Dialysis (Free T_4 by ED) and/or a "thyroid panel" that assesses the levels of multiple forms of thyroxin.
+If this test is low, then your dog has hypothyroidism.
+Some pets will have a low TT_4 and normal Free T_4 by ED.
+These dogs do not have hypothyroidism.
+Additional tests may be necessary based on your pet's condition.